alexandra-perez/odin-landing-page/README.md

 # odin-landing-page

-This project was part of an assignment in The Odin Project and is a dummy landing page, where the goal was to recreate the following site based only off the photo below and the provided css fonts and colors.
+This dummy landing page was part of an assignment in The Odin Project, where the goal was to recreate a site based only off the photo below and the provided css fonts and colors.

 View in [Github Pages](https://alexandra-perez.github.io/odin-landing-page/)